davidpots/playsongnotes/_songs/[Jack Johnson] Banana Pancakes.md

 ### Chorus & bridge strumming pattern

-This one is a bit more constant and less puncuated.
+This one is a bit more constant and less punctuated.
 You still want to keep the accent on the 2 and 4, but in this case those counts will have a muted downstrum that's accented.
 This is very common for Jack Johnson.
 See my video lesson for reference!

     1  +  2  +  3  +  4  +  1  +  2  +  3  +  4  +
     D  U  x  U  D  U  x  U  D  U  x  U  D  U  x  U
           >           >           >           >

 ## Good luck!